Rescue, Speciality Projects, High Angle Engineering, Safety, Fall Protection, Training, and more.

 This is one of our computer generated rockfall profiles.
 After thousands of simulated rocks were dropped down the face, we were able to locate, and design the height of the barrier to protect the road way, parking area, and other structures.

-Scaling the face (Manually bringing the loose rocks and boulders down) this is M38, too loose to bolt, so we used some special equipment to bring it down under controlled conditions One of the guys joking around crawled under it.
+Scaling the face (Manually bringing these loose rocks and boulders down) this is “M 38,” too loose to bolt, so we used some special equipment to bring it down under controlled conditions One of the guys jokingly crawled underneath it.
 We all got a chuckle out of it.

 Natural Rockfall is a more bigger problem then is commonly known.
 People who work in the canyons and mountains see it rather frequently

 Attaching another section of netting on our positioning cable, for 500 feet up above